scHarvey/resume/README.md

 *   ##### November 2002 -  December 2002

 *   *   Development of a file transfer web application, using PHP, to allow secure communication with customers using only a modern web browser.
-Data is encrypted via SSL duringtransmission and is then re-encrypted, using 3DES, by the application for secure storage.
+Data is encrypted via SSL during transmission and is then re-encrypted, using 3DES, by the application for secure storage.

 *   ##### February 2001 - July 2002

 *   *   Design and development of ASP application to interface with large Oracle database to create an online catalog that allowed end users to look up automotive parts based on their specific vehicle.
-My responsibilities included writing ASP code, Oracle packages (stored procedures), and then customizing the look and feel of the application to match our customers websites.
+My responsibilities included writing ASP code, Oracle packages (stored procedures), and then customizing the look and feel of the application to match our customer’s websites.

 *   ##### February 2001 - April 2001 (Freelance)